Bookkeeper vs Accountant – What Are the Core Differences?

 Bookkeepers are the backbone of your accounting system.
 The bookkeeper is responsible for recording the daily financial interactions of your business.
 All transactions, in and out, will be recorded, scheduled, or acted upon.

-Small business owners can perform many of their accounting tasks without the services of a bookkeeper.
+Small business owners can perform many accounting tasks without a bookkeeper’s services.
 You can certainly learn to perform these daily functions.
 However, the time spent on these tasks is time away from the main focus of your business.

 Bookkeepers are responsible for a wide range of tasks.
 Some are daily responsibilities, while others occur monthly or annually.
 Bookkeepers ensure that each task is completed on time.

 Here are some of the tasks normally undertaken by a bookkeeper in a small business:

 All daily transactions, in and out, are recorded in the general ledger.
 Invoices, receipts, income, and other financial transactions will generate entries that document where your money came from and where it is going.
 The timeliness and accuracy of these entries are paramount.

 Bookkeepers process vendor invoices received electronically or by mail, locate essential information, verify the validity of the charges, determine an appropriate due date, and present the information for approval.
 Vendor invoices tend to be challenging as each has a unique format, so the bookkeeper must find each piece of the necessary information.